AEY982312/osticket-prereqs/README.md

 </p>

 Next would be to install IIS in Windows with CGI and common HTTP features.
+Enabling IIS (Internet Information Services) in Windows and using GCI (Generic CGI) in the osTicket process is crucial for hosting the osTicket application on a Windows server.
+IIS serves as the web server platform that allows osTicket to be accessed by users over the internet.
+GCI, on the other hand, enables the execution of CGI scripts required for osTicket's functionality.
+By enabling IIS and utilizing GCI, organizations can provide a reliable and secure environment for osTicket, ensuring seamless access and efficient ticket management for users.

 ![image](https://github.com/AEY982312/osticket-prereqs/assets/116044851/6433d5df-28db-43ac-aa51-d22f4a97dc93)
 </p>